CS341W-Admin/drive-thru/README.md

 You are permitted to use ChatGPT to help complete this assignment.
 However, if you use this AI tool, then you must also submit a 250-word essay — **in your own words** — to describe how you used it, what the results were, and whether you found it helpful to your learning experience.

-## Getting Started — 1x Repo Configuration
+## Getting Started — One-Time Repo Configuration

    *NOTE: To execute these steps, you can use the terminal window in VSCode, the standard terminal app (Mac) or command prompt (Windows), or a popular third-party terminal emulator (e.g., iTerm2 for Mac, PuTTy or PowerShell for Windows).*